 The Heritage group works at CADCAI Centre in Grafton St on Thursdays from 9 - 1.00pm

 Enquiries to Mary Low 40323364

-For latest inforamtion regarding Heritage group activities, see the attached 2015 Heritage newsletter ( below)
+For latest information regarding Heritage group activities, see 2017 Heritage newsletter

 HERITAGE GROUP ACTIVITIES AND PROJECTS

 In April 2014 Heritage Group members participated in a Photography workshop with producer, ABC Gemma Deavin.
 Particpants chose an object to photograph and describe.
 The outcome for CADCAI was 5 object stories about artefacts from